PacketFire/packetfire_site/content/post/daily-bugle-boot2-root-writeup copy.md

 root
 ```

 Success!
-With the session upgraded, I confirmed that I had a root account.
-Finally I found the root flag under `/root/root.txt`
+With the session upgraded, I confirmed that I had a root account and quickly found the root flag under `/root/root.txt`

 ## Summary
-This challenge really impressed the importance of dilligently taking notes onto me.
-On my first pass I found but failed to note the root mysql user's password.
-This lead to me rabbitholing for hours trying to find a local exploit method to move from the apache user to jjameson.
-It took me walking away and taking stock of everything I knew before I thought to run the known credentials against `jjameson`.
+This challenge really impressed onto me the importance of diligently taking notes.
+On my first pass I found, but failed to note, the root mysql user's password.
+This lead to me rabbitholing for hours trying to find a local exploit method to move from the apache user to `jjameson`.
+It took me walking away and taking stock of everything I knew before I thought to compile and run the known credentials against `jjameson`.
 The largest lesson I learned is to note everything, especially credentials, as user's might reuse the same credentials many times.